 Throughout this section of the catalog the phrase "extenuating circumstances" may appear.
-Extenuating circumstances are defined as serious illness, complications of pregnancy, labor or delivery, deaths in the family, military deployment, unforeseen immigration issues, natural or human-caused disasters, unavoidable, verified religious holiday observance, employer-documented, verifiable work-related events and study-abroad trips (with at least one month of advanced notice).
+Extenuating circumstances are defined as serious illness, complications of pregnancy, labor or delivery, deaths in the family, military deployment, unforeseen immigration issues, natural or human-caused disasters, unavoidable, employer-documented, verifiable work-related events and study-abroad trips (with at least one month of advanced notice).